bobvanderclay/docpad-plugin-tableofcontents/README.md

 Note:

 I'm very new to DocPad, CoffeeScript, and Node in general, so please consider this plugin very beta.
-It's not quite ready for npm yet.
-Needs a couple more days of testing.

 Your questions, feedback, and (pull) requests are greatly appreciated.